Characters of the Marvel Cinematic Universe: M–Z: Xu Wenwu

 Xu Wenwu (Chinese: 徐文武; pinyin: Xú Wénwǔ; portrayed by Tony Leung) is the legendary founder and supreme leader of the Ten Rings criminal organization, and is the father of Shang-Chi in place of Fu Manchu / Zheng Zu from Marvel Comics.
-Wenwu is the enigmatic and feared leader of the Ten Rings criminal organization and the father of Shang-Chi and Xialing.
+Wenwu is the enigmatic and feared leader of the Ten Rings criminal organization, the father of Shang-Chi and Xialing and implied to be Genghis Khan.
 He utilizes the legendary Ten Rings — a set of ten mystical iron rings that grant him immortality and unimaginable power.
 The Ten Rings terrorist group was previously referenced in the Iron Man trilogy and Ant-Man.
 He attempted to find the legendary village Ta Lo, being encountered at the mystical gate by its protector, Ying Li, whom he fell in love with.
 He took her back to his home and started a family, having a son, Shang-Chi and daughter, Xialing.
 He also abandoned both his rings and organization, but after the rival Iron Gang murdered Li, he vengefully massacred them and meticulously trained Shang-Chi in combat, sending him to kill the Iron Gang's leader.
 Shang-Chi runs away to San Francisco, while Xialing escapes a few years later to Macau.

 In the present-day, Wenwu is haunted with his wife's death and begins hearing her voice calling out to him from Ta Lo, which he believes imprisoned her in a cave.
 He sends his forces after both his children to retrieve their pendants, which point the way towards Ta Lo.
 He organizes his army to attack Ta Lo and open the cave which, unbeknownst to him, contains the Dweller-in-Darkness, a demon that has been impersonating Li's voice so Wenwu will release him.
 He arrives and proceeds to break the Dweller's seal until he is confronted by Shang-Chi, whom he battles until the Dweller breaks free.
 Realizing he had been tricked, a remorseful Wenwu saves Shang-Chi from the Dweller and bequeaths his Ten Rings to him before the Dweller kills him by consuming his soul.

-As of 2025, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
+As of 2026, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings.
 Alternate universe variants of Wenwu (voiced by Feodor Chin) appeared in two projects: the Disney+ animated series What If...? and Marvel Zombies.